SEARCH LISTED COMPANY

 Understanding managed investments

 We suggest you start by reading an IFSA guide to understanding managed investments.
-IFSA was the Investment & Financial Services, the peak body for the managed funds industry in Australia, now called Financial Services Council.
-Its members are the fund managers.
+IFSA was previously called the Investment & Financial Services, the peak body for the managed funds industry in Australia.
+It is now called Financial Services Council and its members are the fund managers.